BU Sciences Collection

 Contents

-The Charles Flahault Fund
+The Charles Flahault Collection

 The collection entrusted to the Science Library in 2000 includes a collection of photographic plates and prints that he had commissioned from photographer friends to illustrate his fieldwork.
 The entire collection held at the Science Library has been digitized.